brajkowski/connect4-logic/README.md

 logic.getPlayerState(Player.One).occupyPosition(row, column);
 ```

-The `PlayerState` operations allow for any chip placement, but are bounds-checked for valid row and column values as well as duplicate chip placement (ie: trying to place another chip in a position that is already occupied).
+The `PlayerState` operations allow for any chip placement, but are bounds-checked for valid row and column values and prevent duplicate chip placement (ie: trying to place another chip in a position that is already occupied).

 ## Building from Source